Your partner of choice for STEM education and research.

 Why Science and Engineering at QUT?

 At QUT’s Science and Engineering Faculty we’re changing the world through education and research.

-With six schools and 23 disciplines, we are one of the largest university faculties anywhere in Australia.
+With ten schools and multiple University Research Centres, we are one of the largest university faculties anywhere in Australia.

 We drive positive change through: